 - 3 small butternut squash (about 1-1/2 pounds each)

-- Peel squash and cut in half lengthwise.
-Remove seeds and cut into 1/4 inch slices.
-Place a third of the squash in a greased 13-in. x 9-in. baking dish.
+- Peel squash and cut in half lengthwise; remove seeds.
+Cut squash into 1/4-inch slices.
+Place a third of the squash in a greased 13x9-in. baking dish.
 Layer with half of the apples and a third of the squash.
-Top with alternating slices of remaining squash and apples.
+Top with alternating slices of remaining apples and squash.
 Pour syrup mixture over the top.

 - Cover and bake at 400° for 30-35 minutes or until squash is almost tender.
 Uncover, bake 15 minutes longer, basting twice.
 Yield: 8-10 servings.